-Entrepreneur First had its 10th European demo day last month, welcoming in another 24 deep tech companies, this time including those formed through EF in both London and Berlin.
-We had 500 investors in the room, another 1000 on the livestream and as always, it was a great show!
+Entrepreneur First had its 10th European demo day last month, welcoming in another 24 technology companies, this time including those formed through EF in both London and Berlin.
+We had 500 investors in the room, another 1000 on the livestream.

 At EF we’re lucky enough to have done 100+ seed rounds alongside European and Asian VCs in the last few years, with the rate accelerating to more than 50 in last year alone.